levieggert/KeyboardAssistant/README.md

 }
 ```

-##### Keyboard Return Key
+##### Create with Keyboard Navigation

 ![alt text](ReadMeAssets/nav_keyboard_navigation.jpg)

-The next built in navigation option is the keyboard return key.
+The next built in navigation option is keyboard navigation which uses the keyboard's return key.
 When a UITextField is being edited the returnKeyType will either be set to next or done depending on the index position of the UITextField in the inputItems list.
 If the UITextField being edited is at the end of the list, it's returnKeyType is set to done, otherwise it's set to next.
 When a returnKeyType of next is tapped, InputNavigator will move to the next inputItem, if done is tapped, the current inputItem is resigned and the keyboard will hide.

 Note: The returnKeyType will not be set on UITextView objects.
 This was done on purpose because the return key can be used for adding new lines to a UITextView.
 If you need to navigate from UITextView's then think about using the default controller or a custom navigation of your own.